openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 Compared with running directly on CI, you need to explicitly specify the list of filenames or directory where you have the templates.

-When you run `tkn pac resolve` it will try to detect if you have a `{{ git_auth_secret }}` inside your template and if you have it will ask  and will ask you to provide a Git provider token.
+When you run the resolver it will try to detect if you have a `{{
+git_auth_secret }}` string inside your template and if there is a match it will ask you to provide a Git provider token.

+If you already have an existing secret created in your namespace matching your repository URL it will use it.

-You can explicitely provide on the command line with the `-t` or `--token` flag, or you can set the environment variable `PAC_PROVIDER_TOKEN` and it will use it instead of asking you.
+You can explicitely provide a token on the command line with the `-t` or `--providerToken` flag, or you can set the environment variable `PAC_PROVIDER_TOKEN` and it will use it instead of asking you.

+With the `--no-secret` flag you can completely skip any secret generation.

 There is no clean-up of the secret after the run.